webtiming/sequencer/usage.md

 <a name="specialization"></a>
 ## Sequencer Specialization

 The Sequencer is by default data agnostic and can therefore be used by any application-specific data model.
 However in some cases it may be useful to integrate the Sequencer with a specific data model.
 In particular, if the programmer would like Sequencer events to include objects from the data model (instead of just keys), [Sequencer specialization](#specialization) supports this.
 Sequencer specialization is implemented through inheritance.
 Sequencer specialization only requires implementation of two methods.
+A complete example is provided in [special](examples/special.html).

 #### .loadData()